 Great.
 Exactly how loud had I screamed?
 I really hoped these walls were soundproof.

-"What if they weren't," I said sending all into around of snickers.
-Chloe gave us a mean star.
+"What if they weren't," I said sending all of us into around of snickers.
+Chloe gave us a frustrated glare.

 I swept my hand over the scratchy polyester until I found the opening and parted the curtains.
 Ahead, I could make out the lunch table.
 Something yellow sat on top.
 My bag?
 The makeshift hall seemed to stretch before me, yawning into darkness.
 It was the perspective- the two curtained sides angled inward, so the hall narrowed.
 Interesting illusion, especially for a suspense film.

 "Do you make every situation into a movie scene?"
 I asked Chloe who shrugged.
-"Not just when I terrified."
+"Not just when I'm terrified."

 I'd have to remember that.

 Thinking about the corridor as a movie set calmed my nerves.
 I framed the shot, the bounce of my step adding a jerkiness that would have made the scene more immediate, putting the viewer in the head of our protagonist, the foolish girl making her way towards the strange noise.